Consumer Discretionary

 What is Consumer Discretionary?

-The Consumer Discretionary sector comprises companies selling non-essential goods and services including retailers, restaurants, automotive, apparel, and entertainment.
-Demand is sensitive to economic conditions, consumer confidence, and disposable income.
+The Consumer Discretionary sector comprises companies selling non-essential goods and services, including retail, restaurants, travel, entertainment, and luxury goods.

 2026 Outlook: 📉 Negative Outlook